Law Society of Saskatchewan

 Finding Legal Assistance

-The legal system can be complicated and confusing for someone unfamiliar with it, but legal professionals have specialized education, training, and experience to help navigate legal problems.
+The legal system can be complicated and confusing, but legal professionals have specialized education, training, and experience to help deal with, resolve, or even avoid legal problems.

 • If arrested for a crime